solana-foundation/mosaic/packages/ebalts/README.md

 ### Mint Configuration

-Each token mint can have an EBALTS configuration that defines:
+Each token mint can have a Token ACL configuration that defines:

 - **Freeze Authority**: Who can freeze/thaw accounts
 - **Gating Program**: External program that validates operations